Stand up for the facts!

 That’s significant coming from the leader of a federal agency that’s been the subject of rumors and distrust for more than four decades.

 Although many of the claims originate online, targeting FEMA has real-world consequences, including deterring storm victims from seeking federal aid and endangering the agency’s employees on the ground.
 In North Carolina, FEMA briefly paused post-Hurricane Helene relief work because of threats, and a man was arrested and charged with threatening FEMA employees.
-He told a local news outlet he was motivated by false social media reports that FEMA was withholding supplies.
+He told a local news outlet he was motivated by social media reports, which he later realized were false, that FEMA was withholding supplies.

 Experts told PolitiFact that conspiracy theorists began targeting FEMA in the early 1980s, soon after its creation.
 The more widespread mistrust that developed over time is rooted in the agency’s supporting role in disaster relief; skepticism of government that leads some to think FEMA will attempt a government takeover; and doubts about the agency’s competency because of some of its past failures.